World City Population Map Update with the New World Urbanization Prospects 2025

 New Book – Gilded City: Tour Medieval and Renaissance London

 Have you ever wondered how London began?
 Or how London grew to become such an influential world city for business, politics and culture?
-You might be interested in Gilded City, a new book recently published (available on Amazon).
+You can find out how in Gilded City, a new book recently published (available on Amazon), shortlisted on the Architectural Books of the Year 2023.
 Gilded City tells the story of London by touring its most fascinating historic districts and buildings, and describing how the emergence of social groups during the medieval and early modern periods – such as the livery companies, religious orders, scholars and writers – helped shape both London and modern society more generally.

 Gilded City tells London’s history visually, with extensive colour photography and mapping.
 Readers can see how the different ages of London have left their mark in the built-environment, and you can follow nine walking tours to explore these sites, including both famous historic landmarks and more secluded historic locations away from the main tourist trail.